cs50nestm/cs50labs/booleans/README.md

 }
 ```

-Notice that in C, to compare two values, we need to use `==`, double equal signs.
+Note that in C, to compare two values, we need to use `==`, double equal signs.
 You might remember from previous labs that the single `=` sign represents assignment.

+{% next %}

 {% next %}